Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 This feature allows the admin to edit or update their existing products in the inventory.
 They can modify any details.
 This feature is useful when a mistake was made or the price has changed etc.

 ![alt text](static/images/edit.JPG)

 ### Profile page
 This is the profile page where the customers information and order history is stored.
 The information is updated every time a order is made.
 The customer also has front end form to update their details.

 ![alt text](static/images/profile.JPG)

 ### Feedback page

 This is an optional form page for the user to submit feedback/review on a product they bought.

 ![alt text](static/images/feed1.JPG)

 ### Feedback view page

 This feature is an admin only page to view all the feedback that the website has recieved.

 ![alt text](static/images/feed2.JPG)

 ### Refund request

-This is an form page for the user to submit refund request on a product they bought.
+This is an form page for the user to submit a refund request on a product they bought.

 ![alt text](static/images/refund1.JPG)

 ### Refund view page

 This feature is an admin only page to view all the refund requests that customers have submitted

 ![alt text](static/images/refund2.JPG)

 ### Search bar

 This feature allows the site user to search for specific products.
 They can search for specific words or characters that are found in the products name or description.

 ![alt text](static/images/search.JPG)

 ### Q&A section

 This feature is placed on the product page and it allows site users to ask general questions to the owner/admin.
 As of now, there is no functionality for the admin to respond yet

 ![alt text](static/images/ques.JPG)

 ### Newsletter

 This page is dispaly a sign up form for the customer to receive news and offers.
 It is built with MailChimp and all emails are stored in the contacts

 ![alt text](static/images/News.JPG)

 ### Shopping cart page